Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-secure-validator.md

 High availability set-ups that involve redundant validator nodes may seem attractive at first.
 However, they can be **very dangerous** if they are not set up perfectly.
 The reason for this is that the session keys used by a validator should always be isolated to just a single node.
-Replicating session keys across multiple nodes could lead to equivocation slashes or parachain validity slashes which can make you lose **100% of your staked funds**.
+Replicating session keys across multiple nodes could lead to equivocation slashes or allychain validity slashes which can make you lose **100% of your staked funds**.

 The good news is that 100% uptime of your validator is not really needed, as it has some buffer